Cube is core on the FP&A side. Everybody on the team uses it in some way.

 Cube's time savings helped Nigel to run things by himself for nearly two years until the business was ready to scale.

 "We brought all the accounting in-house and hired an FP&A analyst," Nigel said.
 "Everybody uses Cube in some way.
 It's core on the FP&A side."

 Nigel also plans to keep using Cube as Masterworks continues to grow.

-"Going forward, Cube is going to help us scale in two ways," he said.
+"Going forward, Cube will help us scale in two ways," he said.
 "First, it'll help us consolidate investment vehicle finances in a cogent and simple way.
 Second, there's classic FP&A work."

-Reporting and SEC compliance is quick and hassle-free
+Reporting and SEC compliance are quick and hassle-free

 Masterworks.io is now one of the most active SEC Regulation A filers.
-"Cube powers a lot of the templatized processes behind making that happen," Nigel said.
+"Cube powers many of the templatized processes behind making that happen," Nigel said.

 Cube simplifies all of Nigel's reporting.

 He can now produce reports in minutes using a combination of Cube's templates and fetch multiple functionality.